What is edge computing?

-Edge computing is a distributed computing framework that brings enterprise applications closer to data sources, such as Internet of Things (IoT) devices or local edge servers.
-This proximity to data at its source can deliver real business benefits: faster insights, improved response times and better bandwidth availability.
+Edge computing is a distributed computing framework that brings enterprise applications closer to data sources such as IoT devices or local edge servers.
+This proximity to data at its source can deliver strong business benefits, including faster insights, improved response times and better bandwidth availability.

-Gartner estimates that by 2025, 75 percent of data will be processed outside the traditional data center or cloud.¹
+Gartner estimates that by 2025, 75% of data will be processed outside the traditional data center or cloud.¹

-The explosive growth of internet of things (IoT) devices, and the increasing computing power of these devices, have resulted in unprecedented volumes of data.
+The explosive growth and increasing computing power of IoT devices has resulted in unprecedented volumes of data.
 And data volumes will continue to grow as 5G networks increase the number of connected mobile devices.

-In the past, the promise of cloud and artificial intelligence (AI) was to automate and speed innovation by driving actionable insight from data.
+In the past, the promise of cloud and AI was to automate and speed innovation by driving actionable insight from data.
 But the unprecedented scale and complexity of data that’s created by connected devices has outpaced network and infrastructure capabilities.

 Sending all that device-generated data to a centralized data center or to the cloud causes bandwidth and latency issues.
-Edge computing offers a more efficient alternative: data is processed and analyzed closer to the point where it is created.
-Because data does not traverse over a network to a cloud or data center in order to be processed, latency is significantly reduced.
+Edge computing offers a more efficient alternative; data is processed and analyzed closer to the point where it's created.
+Because data does not traverse over a network to a cloud or data center to be processed, latency is significantly reduced.
 Edge computing — and mobile edge computing on 5G networks — enables faster and more comprehensive data analysis, creating the opportunity for deeper insights, faster response times and improved customer experiences.

-From connected vehicles to intelligent bots on the factory floor, the amount of data being generated in our world from devices is higher than ever before, yet most of this vast amount of IoT data is not exploited or used at all.
-For example, a McKinsey & Company study finds that an offshore oil rig generates data from 30,000 sensors — but less than one percent of that data is currently used to make decisions.²
+From connected vehicles to intelligent bots on the factory floor, the amount of data from devices being generated in our world is higher than ever before, yet most of this IoT data is not exploited or used at all.
+For example, a McKinsey & Company study found that an offshore oil rig generates data from 30,000 sensors — but less than one percent of that data is currently used to make decisions.²

 Edge computing helps you unlock the potential of the vast untapped data that’s created by connected devices.
-You can take action to uncover new business opportunities, increase operational efficiency and provide faster, more reliable and consistent experiences for your customers.
+You can uncover new business opportunities, increase operational efficiency and provide faster, more reliable and consistent experiences for your customers.
 The best edge computing models can help you accelerate performance by analyzing data locally.
-A well-considered approach to edge computing can keep workloads up-to-date according to pre-defined policies, can help maintain privacy and will adhere to data residency laws and regulations.
+A well-considered approach to edge computing can keep workloads up-to-date according to predefined policies, can help maintain privacy, and will adhere to data residency laws and regulations.

 But this process is not without its challenges.
 An effective edge computing model should address network security risks, management complexities, and the limitations of latency and bandwidth.
 A viable model should help you:

-No matter which variety of edge computing interests you — cloud edge, IoT edge or mobile edge computing — be sure that you find a solution that helps you accomplish the following goals:
+No matter which variety of edge computing interests you — cloud edge, IoT edge or mobile edge — be sure that you find a solution that can help you accomplish the following goals.